 You won’t always be motivated, so you have to be disciplined - Leanne Hainsby

 It conjures up an image of a hard, relentless, unsatisfying slog!
-Like the time I tried to do a daily workout at home, or joined the gym, or went swimming every night for a week - negotiating plasters and hair balls in the public pool.
+Like the time I tried to do a daily workout, attend the gym, or go swimming every night, negotiating plasters and hair balls in the pool!
 Or the burpees my sister-in-law got me doing which turned me into a wobbling mass of hysteria.
 You get the picture, and yes there is a theme - I'm not a fan of exercise!

 But I am a fan of a good podcast and a couple of weeks back I listened to - How to Fail with Elizabeth Day, episode 96.
 This was an interview with the first female Peloton trainer Leanne Hainsby, who needless to say is super motivated, but her reliance on discipline when motivation falters, got me thinking.
 If I’m ill disciplined how will I stay the course to achieve my artistic goals?

 Firstly, I got to correcting a misapprehension I have about myself.
-Whilst I have a track record with not sticking to exercise routines, this is only a part of my character and on reflection, I find I am tenacious and focused when I want to be.
+Whilst I have a track record with not sticking to exercise routines, on reflection I am tenacious and focused when I want to be.
 If it matters I stick with it.

 That’s true for many of us I suspect.
-But if leanne is right, when motivation wanes, how do I push on through, what keep me going?
-I figure that understanding my tactics will help me if in future my motivation wobbles, and let’s face it at the moment our resilience is being sorely tested.
-After some thought I’ve distilled it down to 5 ways that I can cheat discipline so that I keep turning up?
+But if Leanne is right, when motivation wanes, how do we push on through, what keep us going?
+I figure that understanding my tactics will help me if my motivation wobbles, and let’s face it at the moment our resilience is being sorely tested.
+After some thought I’ve distilled it down to 5 ways that I can cheat discipline so that I keep turning up!

 And there’s often 30 mins here and there to have a cuppa and pick up with YouTube or a podcasts, make a quick instagram post, a Pinterest pin or visit Facebook.
-Out of this list there is always something interesting to do.
+There is always something interesting to do.

 I allocate time to studio work, an admin session and note down areas for exploration.

-I also use and electronic planning tool called ASANA which is free and enables me to keep multiple lists to keep me efficient and capture all the necessary info.
+I also use a free electronic planning tool called ASANA, which enables me to keep multiple lists and planning info.

 Being part of a group also sparks creative inspiration, which in a time of lockdown can be hard to find.

-There are lots of online communities to choose from and many artists offer free taster courses with online groups continuing after the course, or lead on to a fee paying programme, where relationships with participants cement.
+There are lots of online communities to choose from and many artists offer free taster courses with online groups continuing after the course, or leading on to a fee paying programme, where relationships with participants cement.
 These forums can provide guidance, inspiration and friendship.
-I’m a member of a couple of groups with a monthly membership fee and love the variety and content they provide,
+I’m a member of a couple of groups with a monthly membership fee and love the variety and content they provide.

 I really enjoyed reading the founder Michael Bierut’s article about the origins of the project and this part really struck a cord: